jadecobra/python_tdd_exercises/source/data_structures/lists.rst

         a_list.remove(2)
         self.assertEqual(a_list, [0, 1, 2, 3, 2])

-  the tests pass, showing from the experiment that the ``remove`` function removes the first occurrence of an item from a list
+  the tests pass, showing from the experiment that the ``remove`` function removes the first occurrence of an item in a list

 ----